isdrupter/busybotnet/README.md

 static binary, hence the term, "Busybotnet".

 ### What's New?
+-- Cowroot - Get root on anything > October 18, 2016 (something like that) This is the  <br>
+   poc that actually works.
+-- Honeydoor - Fine, we've open sourced it.
+A backdoor and honeypot in one, with <br>
+   shadow parsing, hardcoded passwords, and some other hillarious stuff.
+Specifically <br>
+  tailored toward messing with Mirai.
+Enjoy. <br>
+-- Banscan -- Some banner scanner from packetstorm <br>
 -- BusyBotNet now has *MASSCAN* !!!! <br>
 -- You can now actually call ./busybotnet and it will work! <br>
 -- fenc (encrypt stuff with salsa algo) <br>